apache/spark/docs/configuration.md

   <td><code>spark.kryo.registrationRequired</code></td>
   <td>false</td>
   <td>
     Whether to require registration with Kryo.
-By default false, that is if Kryo doesn't know about a class on each access it will write out the class name with the object.
-This makes the output larger, but provides the most convenience.
-For maximum performance, set to true and add required registrations.
+If set to 'true', Kryo will throw an exception if an unregistered class is serialized.
+If set to false (the default), Kryo will write unregistered class names along with each object.
+Writing class names can cause significant performance overhead, so enabling this option can enforce strictly that a user has not omitted classes from registration.
   </td>
 </tr>
 <tr>